mikependon/RepoDB/README.md

 Click [here](http://repodb.net/docs#operations) to see all the operations.

-## .NET Type Coercion Problem
+## .NET Type Coercion

-By default, RepoDB does not do the automatic .NET CLR Type conversion during the transformation of the Model and the DbDataReader object.
-The coercion capability is completely dependent to the ADO.NET coercion capability.
+By default, RepoDB does not do the automatic .NET CLR Type conversion during the serialization and deserialization process.
+The coercion support is completely dependent to the ADO.NET coercion capability.

-It is in purpose to strictly notify you (as the library user) the design or the implementation problem of the Model if being compared to the corresponding database Table.
+It is in purpose to strictly notify you (as a library user) the design and/or the implementation problem of the Model if being compared to its corresponding database Table.

 If you wish to have an automatic conversion, simply set the [Converter.ConversionProperty](https://repodb.net/class/converter) property to [Automatic](https://repodb.net/enumeration/conversiontype).